-- Next, imagine someone who you love very dearly: May they be safe, happy, healthy, live with ease.
+- Next, imagine someone who you love very dearly.
+May they be safe, happy, healthy, and live with ease.
 In this stage, I often think about my partner, sister, parents, and close friends.

-- Now it gets a little trickier: think about someone with whom it is challenging or difficult to work, live, or exist: May they be safe, happy, healthy, live with ease.
+- Now, it gets a little trickier: think about someone with whom it is challenging or difficult to work, live, or exist.
+May they be safe, happy, healthy, and live with ease.
 Again, this can be difficult, so make sure to be patient.
 If it is too difficult to visualize this stage, then simply repeat #1 (self-compassion).

 In 2008, Cendri Hutcherson, Emma Seppala, and James Gross reported that even an abbreviated loving-kindness induction led to deeper feelings of social connectedness and warmth towards strangers.
 That same year, Barbara Fredrickson and colleagues demonstrated that loving-kindness practice increased adults’ social support, purpose in life, mindfulness, and life satisfaction.
 Since these seminal investigations, numerous other empirical studies have identified additional benefits of cultivating loving-kindness: